leonardpauli/lp-chess/README.md

 - abort for now because I absolutely don't have time for this
 - get back, fix simple interface for handling simple 8x8 board
 - use build system + package manager
+- CI: travis on PR (running maven test inc. check style)

 then:

-- fix CI: travis, CLA check, PR + issue template, lint on commit
 - fix adapter from ChessGame to interface
 - fix GUI as separate package, with logic defered to the interface
 - fix local network player mode using sockets and protobuf (?)